MAKEUP PRODUCTS (NON-PERMANENT)

 37832

-Contaminants and chemicals associated with cancer are found in food and a lot of other commonly used goods.
-But, no category of consumer goods is susceptible to less government management than cosmetics and other personal products, including Max Factor Stretch & Separate Mascara.
-While many of the chemicals in cosmetics and personal care products most likely present little risk, exposure to a few has been associated with worrying health problems, including cancer.
+Chemicals linked to cancer can be found in food and many other commonly used goods.
+But, no group of consumer goods is subject to less government direction than cosmetics, including Max Factor Stretch & Separate Mascara.
+While most of the chemicals in cosmetics likely present very little risk, subjection to some is linked to substantial health issues, such as cancer.